ANDREWAHN-UK/tax-calculator/TESTING.md

     2. General user:
 *	Upon entering the site, users are greeted with a visually attractive homepage, and a clearly visible and easy to navigate header and footer.

-*	The homepage immediately establishes the purpose of the website, and directs users to click the “water my money tree button”
+*	The homepage immediately establishes the purpose of the website, and directs users to click the “water my money tree button.”

-*	The user has one main option, as shown on the home page, with additional options on the navigation bar
+*	The user has one main option, as shown on the home page, with additional options on the navigation bar.

 *	The modals on page 2 are easy to follow, and give obvious direction to the user as to what to do next.

-*	The user cannot proceed without entering a value in the gross input category
+*	The user cannot proceed without entering a value in the gross input category.

-*	The results of the user input are clearly shown, and the modals closed, and an option appears to restart the calculations
+*	The results of the user input are clearly shown, and the modals closed, and an option appears to restart the calculations.

-*	The system remembers the last inputs, so it is easy to the user to quickly change just one or two variables, instead of inputting everything (e.g. choosing a different student loan category)
+*	The system remembers the last inputs, so it is easy to the user to quickly change just one or two variables, instead of inputting everything (e.g. choosing a different student loan category.)

-* The user can navigate to ‘important information’ and ‘homepage’ sections quickly and easily
+* The user can navigate to ‘important information’ and ‘homepage’ sections quickly and easily.

-*	The user can navigate between the relevant information cards using the carousel
+*	The user can navigate between the relevant information cards using the carousel.
 - - - -
 Full screen pages 2
  - - - -
 ![image](https://i.imgur.com/DJzXRbn.png)

  - - - -
-user needs to enter a value
+user needs to enter a value.
 - - - -
 ![image](https://i.imgur.com/lf9OyII.png)

 - - - -
-proceed to next page
+proceed to next page.
 - - - -
 ![image](https://i.imgur.com/WJKZ8YW.png)

 - - - -
-proceed to last page
+proceed to last page, and get your results!
 - - - -

 ![image](https://i.imgur.com/tBzSaVE.png)

 - - - -
-From results page, user can go home
+From results page, user can go home.

 - - - -
 ![image](https://i.imgur.com/0dw5zof.png)

 - - - -
-From results page, restart the calculator
+From results page, restart the calculator.
 - - - -
 ![image](https://i.imgur.com/9dhm9Wz.png)

 - - - -

-Full screen page 3, example national insurance card
+Full screen page 3, example National Insurance card.
 - - - -
 ![image](https://i.imgur.com/bw7PXQZ.png)

 - - - -

-Full screen page 3, example national insurance card with overlay
+Full screen page 3, example National Insurance card with overlay.
 - - - -
 ![image](https://i.imgur.com/AwcJ27y.png)

 - - - -
-iPhone 8 modals in action
+iPhone 8 modals in action.
 - - - -
 ![image](https://i.imgur.com/1UGHlek.png)
 - - - -
-iphone 8 results page
+iphone 8 results page.
 - - - -
 ![image](https://i.imgur.com/h726bvu.png)
 - - - -
-iPhone 8 scottish residents info card
+iPhone 8 scottish residents info card.
 - - - -
 ![image](https://i.imgur.com/4Oz7SMv.png)
 - - - -
-iPhone 8 scottish residents info car with overlay
+iPhone 8 scottish residents info car with overlay.
 - - - -
 ![image](https://i.imgur.com/ZBgSthq.png)
 - - - -